apache/incubator-devlake-website/docs/Configuration/AdvancedMode.md

 ```

 - `connectionId`: The ID of your SonarQube connection at page http://localhost:4000/connections/sonarqube.
-- `projectKey`: the project name of the SonarQube.
-To find the project key in SonarQube, you can follow these steps:
+- `projectKey`: The project key of the SonarQube.
+To find the project key in SonarQube, please follow the steps:
   - 1. Log in to the SonarQube management page.
   - 2. Find the project for which you want to find the project key.
   - 3. Click on the project name to enter the project homepage.